All accessories

 View on Amazon

-Cabernet and Merlot wine glasses
+Riedel Vinum Cabernet Merlot wine glasses set of four

 Best for: full-bodied reds